 GAME DAY ATMOSPHERE: This Mexican-themed restaurant/bar was previously a Chicago Bears venue last year but now hosts fans of the Cincinnati Bengals.
 Its location right across the street from Dierks Bentley’s Whiskey Row should make any Bengals-Broncos game an interesting day on North Saddlebag Trail.

 TVs: 10 plus a large projection screen (and 4 more upstairs)

 GAME DAY ATMOSPHERE: Devoted fans line up early outside the front door to watch their Eagles play.
 In between loudly urging their team to fly high, they also have the chance to devour Philly cheese steaks (made with either Whiz or mozzarella).

 TEAM: Green Bay Packers

 TVs: 3 (but more on the way)

-GAME DAY ATMOSPHERE: The legendary Chip burned down last November but is now back up and running, which is good news for Packers fans who have long called this home for games.
+GAME DAY ATMOSPHERE: The legendary Chip burned down in November 2015 but is now back up and running, which is good news for Packers fans who have long called this home for games.
 Additional facilities are expected to open in October, providing more room for local and visiting Cheeseheads.

 TEAM: Pittsburgh Steelers